pavius/nuclio-1/README.md

     You can then create different instances of the function, at any time, and specify unique parameters and environment variables for each instance by using the `run` command options.
     Alternatively, you can build and run the function by using a single `run` command, as demonstrated here:
     ```
-    nuclio run myfunc -p .\ --handler Handler --port 32000 -k kubeconf
+    nuclio run myfunc -p .\
     ```
-    The `-k` option specifies the path to the Kubernetes configuration file.
-    You can also set the Kubernetes `KUBECONFIG` environment variable to this path to avoid having to set it in each execution.
+    For the CLI to connect to the Kubernetes cluster we need to have a Kubernetes configuration file in the default path (~/.kube/config) or set the `KUBECONFIG` environment variable to the right file path.
+You can also use the CLI `-k` option to point to the Kubernetes configuration file or override the default.
     When a function has already been built and pushed to the repository, you can use the `-i` option of the `run` command to set the function's image path.
     Setting this option skips the build phase, thereby eliminating the need to specify any build parameters (such as the path or the name of the handler function).